Skip to main content

 Corrective Wave

-A three-wave structure that moves against the trend of the next larger degree.
-C...
+A corrective wave moves against the direction of the trend at the next larger de...

 Fractal